Hozenyth/Hozenyth/README.md

 ## About me:

-- 🔭 I’m currently working as a full stack developer.
+- 👋 Hello, welcome to my gitHub!
-- 🌱 I’m diving deeper into Flutterflow and exploring advanced topics in ASP.NET CORE and C#.
+- 🔭 I’m Hozenyth currently working as a full stack developer.

   <br>